STLabs/Articles/articles/TheComponentPattern.md

 ### May 29, 2016
 This is a learning project for me.
 These ideas were developed in my own work.
 I then discovered others seemingly working on these ideas as well.
 I have not seen this pattern spelled out, so I decided to take notes and share the ideas I have.
 Whether or not it is correct or perfect, I don't know.
 I iterate ideas by trying to prove them wrong.
 So far this has proven to be a useful pattern in my work, but it's still evolving.

 [Elm](http://elm-lang.org) is a very close implementation of this pattern.
 [Cycle.js](http://cycle.js.org) is another.
 [React/Redux](https://facebook.github.io/react/index.html) is also.
 However in my implementation of this pattern components are not just UI specific.
 Recently React added higher order components too.
 Another interesting similar implementation of this pattern is [Flutter](https://flutter.io).

-The fact that I am seeing others evolve towards this tells me there might be something to it.

 ### Feb 11, 2016